-There is a believe that this situation will be changed again as the new IA 64 architecture is to be available on the market soon (September 2000 is expected) and some limitations (like addressability of 4 GB etc.) and barriers will just disappear.
+There is a believe that this situation will be changed again as the new IA 64 architecture is to be available on the market soon and some limitations (like addressability of 4 GB etc.) and others barriers will just disappear.